Hot Topics Women's Health

 Psychologist explains what to expect from a month-long booze break

 By January, many people are saturated with the parties, get-togethers, and drinking that comes with the holidays.
-Odds are at some point in the 2023 holiday season you had a bit of a hangover from too much champagne, eggnog, or cocktails.
+Odds are at some point during the holiday season you had a bit of a hangover from too much champagne, eggnog, or cocktails.
 In comes the dry-January trend to help bring in the new year by putting a brake on alcohol for the whole month.
 We turned to NYC Neuropsychologist, Dr. Sanam Hafeez, for insight into the benefits of taking a month-long booze-free challenge for a fresh start to the new year.

 Research shows that a month-long respite from alcohol can significantly benefit one’s mental and physical health.
 Here are some of the benefits Dr. Hafeez outlines.

-1. You Save Money On Alcohol.
+1. You Save Money on Alcohol.

 “Think of the stress you could take off your back by cutting back on the money you spend on alcohol during January,” says Dr. Hafeez.
 “An average person could hit the bar twice a week, spending about $30-$75 dollars depending on what drinks you are purchasing.
 Add tip, and your expenses for a night of drinking could reach or surpass $100 easily.
 Throughout a single month, this could cost you a good chunk of change.”
 Add more money saved if you’re also a weekend social drinker.
 Add way more money if you are inclined to purchase bottles in the VIP section for hundreds of dollars.